 Our newly relocated gift shop can be found in the Treehouse Visitor Centre.
 With a view from the tree-tops overlooking the centre of the garden, the Treehouse is a great place to take a rest stop and browse some fantastic New Zealand giftware.
 Our friendly staff can help you with information on the garden or surrounding areas of Wellington City.

 The shop offers a wide range of New Zealand gifts such as soft merino ponchos, a variety of easy-care houseplants, practical garden products, unique souvenirs, books, cards, hand-made jewellery, and local products.
 Each purchase from the shop helps to grow the garden.
+We can post your postcards both within New Zealand and internationally, so you can easily keep in touch with friends and family.

 Duck food, sunscreen, city maps, and brochures are also available for no charge, but a donation is always appreciated.